FabianHummel/CPP-TableTennis-Game/README.md

 };
 ```

-In order to get a component from an entity, we will upcast the base component to the derived class we want to have:
+In order to get a component from an entity, we will up-cast the base component to the derived class we want to have:

 ```cpp
 template<class T> T* getComponent() {